- What towns do you deliver to?

 • When will you deliver my oxygen machine?

 We intend to have the oxygen machine delivered by 5 pm the day of arrival (obviously weather or other events could disrupt these sincere intentions).
 By special request we will try and deliver earlier in the day and usually it is not a problem.
-Please note we try very hard to accommodate everybody’s needs.
+Please note, we try very hard to accommodate everybody’s needs.
+If you are arriving late at night, we try to get access to your accommodations before you arrive and we set-up the machine and turn it on so it is ready for immediate use.
+Quick start instructions are also provided.

 • How do I know if the oxygen is working?

 Subjectively you will feel better – you will have a more enjoyable vacation (if that is even possible when visiting our beautiful mountains).
-Objectively – oxygen levels can be measured using a pulse oximeter
+Objectively – oxygen levels can be measured using a pulse oximeter, described below.

 • What is a pulse oximeter?

 This device monitors a patient’s oxygen levels in the blood.
 Put an oximeter on your finger and it will tell you your oxygen saturation level – i.e. the level of oxygen in your blood as a percentage – 100% means it is completely saturated.
-Inquire, as we have a limited number of oximeters for rent.
+Inquire, as we have a limited number of oximeters for rent for $15.

 • What does “POC” stand for?